 Scholarship Opportunities For Military Children

 This scholarship was created in recognition of the contributions of military families to the readiness of the fighting force and to celebrate the role of the commissary in the military family community.
 It is the intent of the program that a scholarship funded through contributions be awarded annually for each commissary operated by the Defense Commissary Agency worldwide.
 The Fisher House Foundation is honored to be involved with the Scholarships for Military Children Program.
 A minimum of one $2,000 scholarship will be awarded at every commissary location where qualified applications are received.
-This Scholarship is OPEN NOW.
-Submit your application to your commissary no later than February 16, 2018.
-Learn more.
+This Scholarship is application process is in February and is currently closed.
+Learn more about this opportunity here.

 Our Military Kids provides grants to children 3 years of age through the 12th grade (program recently changed from ages 5-18 to now offer grants for children ages 3-18) of deployed National Guard and Reserve personnel and children of all Wounded Warriors.
 Our Military Kids supports the children of wounded service members/veterans by awarding grants that pay for participation in sports, fine arts, and academic tutoring programs.
 Activities help children cope with stress and anxiety in a positive way while parents recover from severe service-related injuries.

 (16) Thanks USA: